joinpursuit/Pursuit-Core-Web/html_css_dom/events/README.md

 ### You do

-There are other events you can use instead of just `click`
+There are other events you can use instead of just `click`.
+[See a list of more events](https://developer.mozilla.org/en-US/docs/Web/Events)

-Using the `mouseover` event instead of `click`, write some code does the following:
+Using the `mouseover` event, write some code that does the following:

-* mousing over the `h1` shows an alert
+- mousing over the `h1` makes an alert that says `"You moused over the heading!"`

 <details>
 <summary>Solution</summary>